Cobb County, Georgia

-Cobb County is a county in the U.S. state of Georgia, located in the Atlanta metropolitan area in the north central portion of the state.
-As of 2020 Census, the population was 766,149.
-Its county seat and largest city is Marietta.
+Cobb County is in the U.S. state of Georgia, and is a core county of the Atlanta metropolitan area in the north-central portion of the state.
+As of the 2020 Census, the population was 766,149.
+It is the state's third most populous county, after Fulton and Gwinnett counties.
+Its county seat is Marietta; its largest city is Mableton.

 Along with several adjoining counties, Cobb County was established on December 3, 1832, by the Georgia General Assembly from the large Cherokee County territory—land northwest of the Chattahoochee River which the state acquired from the Cherokee Nation and redistributed to settlers via lottery, following the passage of the federal Indian Removal Act.
 The county was named for Thomas Willis Cobb, a U.S. representative and senator from Georgia.
 It is believed that Marietta was named for his wife, Mary.
 Cobb County is included in the Atlanta metropolitan area and is situated immediately to the northwest of Atlanta's city limits.
 Its Cumberland District, an edge city, has over 24 e6sqft of office space.
 Major League Baseball's Atlanta Braves have played home games at Truist Park in Cumberland since 2017.

 In 2003, the U.S. Census Bureau ranked Cobb County as the most educated in the state of Georgia and 12th-most in the United States.
 It has ranked among the top 100 highest-income counties in the United States.
 In October 2017, Cobb was ranked as the "Least Obese County in Georgia".
+Cobb County is one of the fastest growing counties in Georgia according to the 2020 US Census.

 History

 Cobb County was one of nine Georgia counties carved out of the disputed territory of the Cherokee Nation in 1832.
 It was the 81st county in Georgia and named for Judge Thomas Willis Cobb, who served as a U.S. Senator, state representative, and superior court judge.
 It is believed that the county seat of Marietta was named for Judge Cobb's wife, Mary.
 The state started acquiring right-of-way for the Western & Atlantic Railroad in 1836.
-A train began running between Marietta and Marthasville (modern day Atlanta) in 1845.
+A train began running between Marietta and Marthasville (modern-day Atlanta) in 1845.